ABridoux/BooleanExpressionEvaluation/README.md

 - `(userAge < 400 && userName == "Gandalf) || fellowship :: "Aragorn"` → true

 ### Variables
-Variables are provided to the `ExpressionEvaluator` with an object implementing the `VariablesProvider` protocol.
+Variables are provided to the `Expression` with an `[String: String]` dictionary.
 When comparing two operands with a comparison operator, one of the operands at least has to be a variable.
 Otherwise, the comparison expression result is already known and the expression do not need to be evaluated.

+A useful property of an `Expression` is `variables`, which is an array of the names of all the variables involved in the expression.

+## Codable
+`Expression` implements the `Codable` protocol, and it is encoded/decoded as a `String`.
+Thus, you can try to decode a `String` value as an expression.
+And encoding it will render a `String`, describing it as a literal boolean expression.

 ## Details about the internal logic